Potentii/stackspot/README.md

 // - STACKSPOT_REALM

-// Creating a new 'Knowledge Source' for example: await Stackspot.instance.ai.ks.createKs('new-ks-test-api-2', 'New KS test', 'This is a test KS', 'CUSTOM');
+// Creating a new 'Knowledge Source' for example: await Stackspot.instance.ai.ks.createKs('new-ks-test', 'New KS test', 'This is a test KS', 'CUSTOM');
 ```

 ---